 Too Much of a Good Thing??

-It feels good to spend time in the sunshine, but it can take its toll on your skin.
+It feels good to spend time in the sunshine.
+During the summer months, most of us like to take advantage of the good weather and soak up some rays.
+However too much exposure can take its toll on your skin.

 That is because the sun gives off ultraviolet UV) light that damages your skin and causes sunburn.
 Over time, these rays can lead to wrinkles, dark spots and other problem areas.
 The result: you can add years to your looks.
 Research shows that UV exposure is the reason behind 80% of your skin’s aging.